 Trust Assessment

-mgrep-code-search received a trust score of 65/100, placing it in the Caution category.
-This skill has some security considerations that users should review before deployment.
+mgrep-code-search received a trust score of 40/100, placing it in the Untrusted category.
+This skill has significant security findings that require attention before use in production.

 SkillShield's automated analysis identified 3 findings: 1 critical, 2 high, 0 medium, and 0 low severity.
-Key findings include Potential Command Injection via User Input in `mgrep` Arguments, Capability for Sensitive Data Exfiltration, Unpinned Dependency in `bunx` Command.
+Key findings include Unpinned Third-Party Dependency, Potential Command Injection via User Input, Potential Data Exfiltration via External AI Synthesis.

-The analysis covered 4 layers: dependency_graph, manifest_analysis, llm_behavioral_safety, static_code_analysis.
-The llm_behavioral_safety layer scored lowest at 40/100, indicating areas for improvement.
+The analysis covered 4 layers: Manifest Analysis, Static Code Analysis, Dependency Graph, LLM Behavioral Safety.
+The Static Code Analysis layer scored lowest at 40/100, indicating areas for improvement.

 Layer Breakdown